selahattingns/docker-laravel-angular-redis-postgresql-mysql-graphql/Readme.md

 To do this, simply run the command "docker ps".
 This will list the services and their status

+    docker ps

 ---

 Afterwards, you should access the PHPMyAdmin panel running on port 8081 through the "myadmin" service.
 After entering the username and password as "root" for both, you will log in as an administrator.
 Then, follow these steps:

 - *Create a new database with the name mentioned in the .env file as MYSQL_DATABASE, which in this case is "db_test".*

 (Note: In the .env.local file, PostgreSQL has been set as the database, please take note)